La Dormeuse de Naples (painting): History

 It was first conceived in 1807 while Ingres was at the French Academy in Rome as part of the portfolio as a 'pensionnaire' of the Academy.
 It was completed on 28 October 1809 and exhibited as number 58 in the Capitoline Museums.
 It was bought later that year by Joachim Murat, king of Naples for 50 louis–he moved it to the smaller apartments of the royal palace.

 Murat's wife and queen consort Caroline commissioned the 1814 la Grande Odalisque as a pendant for the painting, on a canvas of the same dimensions.
 La Dormeuse de Naples disappeared in 1815 after the royal palace in Naples was pillaged following Murat's fall from power.
 It is only known through its preparatory studies, a drawing made from memory by Ingres and an old photograph of a study for it.
-In 1832 Ingres asked Caroline Murat about the painting by courier in an attempt to locate it in time to exhibit at the 1833 Salon, but this was unsuccessful.
+In 1832 Ingres asked Caroline Murat about the painting by courier in an attempt to locate it in time to exhibit at the Salon of 1833, but this was unsuccessful.
 Several theories have arisen as to its present locations, inspiring the 2004 French novel La Dormeuse de Naples by Adrien Goetz.